er5995/music-rec/README.md

-# Made for Your Moments - Music Agent
+# Made for Your Moments: AI Music Recommender

-Select a mood or type how you're feeling.
-You get a playlist and something to keep you going.
+Select a mood or describe how you’re feeling, and the app turns that input into five personalized song recommendations.

-That's it.
-But the interesting part is what's happening under the hood!
+Simple on the surface.
+More interesting under the hood.

 ---